 - condensate drains and, depending on the unit,

-all need to be regularly checked and maintained.
-This doesn’t even touch on central vac systems, whose duct work also requires regular maintenance.
+All need to be regularly checked and maintained.
+This doesn’t even touch on central HVAC systems, whose ductwork also requires regular maintenance.

 - manage refrigerant,

 - check that machinery is running efficiently and make mechanical repairs if it isn’t, and